JoseDiazRohena/josediazrohena.github.io/_posts/2023-05-19-Endless-Ratio.md

 I thought that there had to be a straightforward way to at least ensure that, for the settings that were previously available, Valentine would sound the same.
-I realized that I was already remapping the full Ratio range to the full Knee and Threshold ranges and could easily ensure that our Knee and Threshold were the right value at key Ratios by treating the distance between these points as smaller, connected ranges to remap to.
+I realized that I was already remapping the full ratio range to the full knee and threshold ranges and could easily ensure that our knee and threshold were the right value at key ratios by treating the distance between these points as smaller, connected ranges to remap to.
-For example, we can find the Knee for a Ratio of 4.5:1 by remapping from `4.0` - `8.0` to `6.0` - `3.84`.
+For example, we can find the knee for a ratio of 4.5:1 by remapping from `4.0` - `8.0` to `6.0` - `3.84`.
 I could try this with linear interpolation, upgrading to something more involved if necessary.